wnyc/breach_buster/README.md

     1011

 What's happening to cause this?
-Well, lets first consider how gzip might be used in an interactive session.
+First consider how gzip might be used in an interactive session.

 Zlib compression, the underlying library behind gzip, is used for more than file compression.
 Assuming the data stream you work with is